How Your Brand Can Get Involved in College Welcome Week Events

 Crafting Catchy Messages

 Your message is your first impression.
-It needs to be short, snappy, and impossible to ignore.
+It needs to be snappy and impossible to ignore.
 Think of it as your verbal handshake with passing students.

 Start with action words that create urgency.
 “Get,” “Win,” or “Discover” can spark curiosity.
 Follow up with a clear benefit that speaks to student needs or desires.

 Remember, you’ve got seconds to make an impact.
 Test your message by saying it out loud.
-If it doesn’t roll off the tongue or grab attention immediately, keep refining.
+If it doesn’t roll off the tongue or grab others’ attention, keep refining.

 Using Familiar Brands